alexfinnarn/express-starter/README.md

 The steps go through system requirements as well as installing and updating Lando.
 You should always assume the latest release of Lando is the one you should be installing.

 ## Build Process
-The `scripts/` folder contains two Bash shell scripts that place all the files in the right places and then gives you a manual command to run on the Lando appserver once built.
+The `scripts/` folder contains a bash shell script that places all the files in the right places.
+Then you need to follow some manual steps to install the Express site.

 To build your Express site: